 - time and one-half of minimum wage is received for all hours worked.

-(4) Certain transportation employees.
-Drivers, driver's helpers, loaders or mechanics of a motor carrier or private or contract carrier over whom the US Department of Transportation takes jurisdiction.
-Any employee of an employer engaged in the operation of a common carrier by rail and any employee of a carrier by air subject to the provisions of the Railway Labor Act as amended.
+- Drivers, driver’s helpers, loaders or mechanics of a motor carrier or a private or contract carrier who are covered under the provisions of Section 204 of the Motor Carrier Act 1935 as amended.
+Any employee of an employer engaged in the operation of a common carrier by rail and subject to the provisions of Part 1 of the Interstate Commerce Act as amended and any employee of a carrier by air subject to the provisions of the Railway Labor Act as amended.

-(12) Local delivery drivers with Department of Labor approved plans.
-Employees employed as a driver or driver's helper making local delivers, who are compensated for such employment based on trip rates or other delivery payment plan, if each plan has the general purpose and effect of reducing hours worked by such employees to, or below, the maximum workweek applicable to them.
+- Employees employed as a driver or driver’s helper making local delivers, which are compensated for such employment based on trip rates or other delivery payment plan, if each plan has the general purpose and effect of reducing hours worked by such employees to, or below, the maximum workweek applicable to them.

 - Preparing logs or other forestry products; or

 - Transporting logs or other forestry products to a mill, processing plant or railroad or other transportation terminal.